Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using thyroid replacement (Synthroid®), or a blood thinner such as warfarin (Coumadin®), or other types of female hormones (such as Provera®, Prometrium®).
+- Make sure your doctor knows if you also use a blood thinner (such as warfarin, Coumadin®), thyroid replacement (Synthroid®), or other female hormones (such as Prometrium®, Provera®).

 Warnings While Using This Medicine